wssun/TiSE-CodeLM-Security/README.md

 ## 📃Survey
 [//]: # (The threats discussed in the survey are divided into three main categories:)
-The survey analyzes security threats to LM4Code, categorizing existing attack types such as backdoor and adversarial attacks, and explores their implications for code intelligence tasks.
+The survey analyzes security threats to CodeLMs, categorizing existing attack types such as backdoor and adversarial attacks, and explores their implications for code intelligence tasks.

 | Year | Conf./Jour. | Paper                                                                                                                                                                   |
 |------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|